Super Nintendo Console - A True Retro Gaming Legend

 The SNES was the successor to the Nintendo Entertainment System

 The popular 8-bit console launched in the mid-eighties around the world.
 It introduced greatly improved graphics and a number of other features and hardware upgrades which revolutionized the world of console gaming at the time.

-Ultimately, the SNES itself came with quite low hardware specifications, even compared to other consoles and computers of the time.
+Ultimately, the Super Nintendo Console itself came with quite low hardware specifications, even compared to other consoles and computers of the time.
 It sported a 16-bit processor running a 21 MHz core, 128 kB of RAM, 64 kB of video memory and 54 kB of audio memory.
-The console was designed to run at typical television screen resolutions at the time such as 512x478 with interlaced scanning and 256x224 with progressive scanning.
-The SNES also introduced parallax scrolling, allowing for platform games to have multiple layers moving at different speeds from the foreground.
-Supporting transparency effects and 15-bit colour, the SNES also introduced the Mode 7 graphics mode allowing for a wide range of 3D special effects.
+The console was designed to run at typical television screen resolutions at the time, such as 512x478 with interlaced scanning and 256x224 with progressive scanning.
+The Super Nintendo Console also introduced parallax scrolling, allowing for platform games to have multiple layers moving at different speeds from the foreground.
+Supporting transparency effects and 15-bit color, the SNES also introduced the Mode 7 graphics mode, allowing for a wide range of 3D special effects.

-Many accessories were also available for the SNES, including the Super Game Boy cartridge, which made it possible to play games designed for the handheld Game Boy on the system.
-Other accessories included a variety of different control pads, the Super Scope light gun, and in Japan, the Satellaview modem for the addition of various news, multiplayer and social features.
+Many SNES accessories were also available, including the Super Game Boy cartridge, which made it possible to play games designed for the handheld Game Boy on the system.
+Other accessories included a variety of different control pads, the Super Scope light gun, and in Japan, the Satella view modem for the addition of various news, multiplayer and social features.